In-depth Study: Two Universal Goals.

 iv.
 Obtaining an in-depth understanding of chosen field.

-The learner’s first entry introduces their project, reasons for their choice and a description of their mentors.
-In two weeks, learners will report back about their mentor and first few weeks of progress.
+The learner’s first entry will introduce their project, reasons for their choice and a description of their mentors.
+In three weeks, learners will report back about their mentor and first few weeks of progress.

 Quirien Mulder ten Kate

 One of three TALONS “teachers”